 I am 77.
 I see a listing for a Camp Eureka on Lake Stahahe now.
 In October 2004 I visited the site and saw that the installation I knew as Pequot is still there.
 I also visited the Red Apple Rest nearby in its last days.
 The camp's

 counselors all talked about wild times at the Red Apple.
 One year in camp a group of us went to the Red Apple.
 I bought my first pack of cigarettes (Kools) for 11 cents.
 Says Ken Cowans

 I was a camper at S2, Camp Nendawen,

 Orange, NJ - YMCA.
 Starting in 1959 ending as a counselor 1967.
 We had softball games with all the Lake Camps at the lake field next to Camp Trexler.
 Its a beautiful day at Camp Nendawen!
 Says Michael Sorrell

 Wabenake back in the early 60's.
 It was run by Ralph Hitman and his wife Rose.
 It was part of the Boys Brotherhood republic (BBR) located on east 6th street in Manhattan.
 I grew up in NYC and remember those days well.
 I am now 57

 but remember it and the counsellors like it was yesterday.
 Best years of my life!!
 Says Steve Alexander

 Ken, I am 78 today, but as a kid, I went to a Fresh Air fund camp on Lake Stahahe.
 I was told then that there were 16 camps

-I was in but I do remember the name of Pequot.
+I do not remember the name of the camp I was in but I do remember the name of Pequot.
 It may have been because it was described to us as the widlest of the boys camps.
 Wild in behaviour that is not wild life !

 I guess I was in an all girls camp.
 I lived in N. Y. C. And was sent here with my sister as part of the program to get city kids out into the fresh air for a while.
 I still remember the star gazing walks to the lake late at night.

 Being fearful of water, I was cajoled rather insistantly into learning how to swim, so that I got my Red Cross beginners card.

 For the resistant like my self we were once taken to a camp on the lake for handicapped children.
 We

 saw children missing limbs that could swim.
 We were then told there is no such thing as I can't. !